etrepum/mb-2014-spring-intro/01-tools/README.md

 http://YOURNAME.github.io/ - we'll be using this repository throughout the semester so you can easily show off your projects.

+> 9/16 of the students finished this correctly.
+We'll have to spend
+> more time on this in day 2.

 Above and Beyond
 ================